PradeepKothari/Android-Blackbook/README.md

 The term and Conditions to use this code is as per Book ISBN: 9789351194095.
 Please refer book for more detials .

-If you face any issues or have query please feel free to email me at yourpradeepkothari@gmail.com
+If you face any issues or have query, please feel free to email me at yourpradeepkothari@gmail.com